 After about two kilometres you will come to a crossroads junction, stop and then continue straight on for another kilometre and you will come to a ‘T’ junction.
 Turn left, following the sign to Muro.

 Follow this road for about 3km/2miles until you come to a larger road junction.
 Here turn left following the sign for Can Picafort.
-From here you will be on the Ma-3431 and can follow the road and signs until to Can Picafort.
+From here you will be on the Ma-3431 and can follow the road and signs until you come to Can Picafort.

 Mallorcan buses are air-conditioned and comfortable.
 Bus routes on the island are extensive and it is possible to travel by bus to a lot of different places.

 However, most bus routes do not run at night-time and are less frequent at weekends as well as during winter.
 In cases where a direct bus route does not exist, waiting times between connecting buses can increase the overall travel time considerably.